By Jeremy Laurence and Mirwais Harooni

-It was meant to be boom-time after decades of war and privation, with shiny new shopping malls springing up around the Afghan capital and construction cranes dotting Kabul's spectacular, snow-capped horizon over the past few years.
+It was meant to be boom-time after decades of war and privation.
+Over the past few years, shiny new shopping malls started to spring up around the Afghan capital and construction cranes dotted Kabul's spectacular, snow-capped horizon.

-However, business has now ground to a halt across much of Afghanistan.
+Business has ground to a halt across much of Afghanistan.
 Political uncertainty abounds before another presidential vote and security fears are growing as the last foreign combat troops prepare to leave.

 "To invest in such an environment would be craziness," acknowledges Hameedullah Omar, marketing manager of a deserted nine-storey office complex in Kabul's main shopping district that was completed only last year.

 Foreign donors worried about deteriorating security are leaving as Western forces wind down operations, leaving aid-dependent Kabul to manage its threadbare finances on its own.

 The United States and Britain, two of the biggest donors, have already cut aid by up to half.

 International aid groups, which provide a lifeline for marginalized Afghans, say funds are drying up fast.
 One U.S. non-profit group that runs 13 schools for 3,000 girls says it hasn't paid its teachers for more than a year.